MicrosoftDocs/sql-docs/docs/advanced-analytics/java/extension-java.md

 One difference from previous language integrations such as R and Python is that you can choose which JVM to use with SQL Server.

-### Java version support in this CTP release

 | Java version | Operating system |
 |--------------|------------------|
 | [Java 1.10](http://jdk.java.net/10/)   | Windows |
 | Java 1.8   | Linux |

-Given that Java is backwards compatible, earlier versions might work, but the supported and tested versions are listed in the table.
+Given that Java is backwards compatible, earlier versions might work, but the supported and tested versions for this early CTP release are listed in the table.

 ## JDK on Windows

-Download Windows version of the [Java SE Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/jdk10-downloads-4416644.html).
+Download Windows version of the [Java SE Development Kit (JDK)](http://www.oracle.com/technetwork/java/javase/downloads/jdk10-downloads-4416644.html).

-Install Java SDK under the default /Program File/ folder if you want to avoid having to grant read permission to **ALL APPLICATION PACKAGES** and the **SQLRUserGroup** security groups on an alternate location.
+Install the JDK under the default /Program Files/ folder if you want to avoid having to grant read permission to **ALL APPLICATION PACKAGES** and the **SQLRUserGroup** security groups on an alternate location.
 The same guidance applies for access to your Java classpath folders, where you keep your .class or .jar files.

+> [!Note]
-To learn more about authorization and isolation in this release, see [Differences in a SQL Server Machine 2019 Learning Services installation](../install/sql-machine-learning-services-ver15.md).
+> The authorization and isolation model for extensions has changed in this release.
+For more information, see [Differences in a SQL Server Machine 2019 Learning Services installation](../install/sql-machine-learning-services-ver15.md).

 ### Grant access to non-default JDK folder (Windows only)

 You can skip this step if you installed the JDK in the default folder.
 For a non-default folder installation, run the following PowerShell scripts to grant access to the **SQLRUsergroup** and SQL Server service accounts (in ALL_APPLICATION_PACKAGES) for accessing the JVM and the Java classpath.

 #### SQLRUserGroup permissions